Degenerative Myelopathy Blog Banner

 Key Takeaways

-• Degenerative myelopathy is a progressive, non-painful spinal cord disease affecting primarily older dogs (over 8 years), similar to human ALS
+• Degenerative myelopathy is a progressive, non-painful spinal cord disease affecting primarily older dogs over 8 years, with similarities to human ALS.

-• The condition is caused by a mutation in the SOD1 gene and commonly affects German Shepherds, Boxers, Corgis, and over 40 other breeds
+• The condition is associated with a mutation in the SOD1 gene and commonly affects German Shepherds, Boxers, Corgis, and many other breeds.

-• Early symptoms include hind limb weakness, wobbling, and paw dragging, progressing to complete paralysis within 6 months to 2 years
+• Early symptoms include hind limb weakness, wobbling, and paw dragging, progressing to severe mobility loss over time.

-• No cure exists, but supportive care including physical therapy, mobility aids, and environmental modifications can maintain quality of life
+• No cure exists, but supportive care including physical therapy, mobility aids, and environmental modifications can help maintain quality of life.

-• Genetic testing is available and recommended for breeding decisions to prevent passing the mutation to offspring
+• Genetic testing is available and can be useful for breeding decisions and risk assessment.

 Understanding Degenerative Myelopathy

-The condition shares remarkable similarities with human amyotrophic lateral sclerosis, commonly known as lou gehrig's disease.
-Degenerative myelopathy progress in dogs closely mirrors the progression seen in Lou Gehrig's disease (ALS) in humans, with both conditions marked by neurological degeneration and resulting paralysis.
+The condition shares remarkable similarities with human amyotrophic lateral sclerosis, commonly known as Lou Gehrig's disease.
 Both diseases involve the progressive degeneration of motor neurons and share genetic components, making canine degenerative myelopathy valuable for research into both conditions.
 This connection has led to collaborative efforts between veterinary medicine and human medical research.

-Historically, the condition was known as chronic degenerative radiculomyelopathy (CDRM), particularly when observed in German Shepherds.
+Historically, the condition was known as chronic degenerative radiculomyelopathy, particularly when observed in German Shepherds.
 The modern understanding of degenerative myelopathy emerged as researchers identified its genetic basis and recognized its occurrence across multiple dog breeds.

 One crucial aspect that distinguishes degenerative myelopathy from other spinal conditions is its non-painful nature.
 Despite severe mobility loss, affected dogs typically show no signs of discomfort, which can actually complicate early diagnosis as owners may delay veterinary consultation.

-The progressive nature of this degenerative disease follows a predictable pattern, beginning with subtle hind limb weakness and advancing to complete paralysis over months to years.
-Degenerative myelopathy progress is characterized by a steady worsening of symptoms, moving from mild mobility issues to severe paralysis.
+The progressive nature of this degenerative disease follows a predictable pattern, beginning with subtle hind limb weakness and advancing over months to years.
 Understanding this progression helps owners and veterinarians develop appropriate management strategies and realistic expectations.

 A senior dog, possibly a German Shepherd or a Chesapeake Bay Retriever, is struggling to stand up, indicating early...